 In the end, making these changes will help your dog live longer and reduce your vet bills.
 By feeding your dog higher-quality food and reducing their chemical exposure, you can reduce cancer in dogs!

-Use Wondercide's Flea & Tick lineup to keep your pets, home, and yard protected with plant-based ingredients that are family-safe.
+Use Wondercide's Flea & Tick lineup to keep your pets, home, and yard protected with plant-powered ingredients that are safe when used as directed.